 Although I am disappointed in recent dividend growth, I find it understandable.
-The combination of disciplined dividend payout policy.
-And depressed earnings growth due to the natural disasters during 2017 have influenced management to increase the dividend a very small rate the last 2 years.
+The combination of a disciplined dividend payout policy.
+And depressed earnings growth due to the natural disasters during 2017 has influenced management to increase the dividend a very small rate in the last 2 years.

 Chubb holds a small position in my personal portfolio.
 I like to have exposure to the insurance industry for diversification purposes.
 Unlike real estate investment trusts (REITs) and utilities; insurance companies tend to benefit from higher interest rates.
 Because they carry large investment portfolios that benefit from those higher rates.

 As much as I would like to add to and build my current position, I will only do so below $105 per share.
 The low current yield combined with recently low dividend growth is not a great combination to me at the current stock price.